 Reducing the risk of stillbirth

 You can’t always prevent stillbirth.
-But there are some things you can do to reduce the risk of stillbirth.
+But there are things you can do to reduce the risk of stillbirth.
 These include:

 - being aware of baby movements